Roxicodone Detox Centers

-To find a professional, qualified facility that can offer you the withdrawal management that you seek, call 800-405-2627.
+To find a professional, qualified facility that can offer you the withdrawal management that you seek, call 800-315-1376 (Who Answers?).
 You don’t need to suffer through withdrawals.
 You can get support and guidance.
 Don’t wait.

 Detox isn’t made of a single component.
 It is actually a group of interventions that work to manage acute intoxication and withdrawal.
 Its goals are to clear toxins from the body of a patient who is either dependent on substances of abuse or acutely intoxicated and to lessen the physical harm produced by the abuse.

 According to the Substance Abuse and Mental Health Services Administration (SAMHSA), detox has three stages:

 - Assessment: You will be evaluated and tested for the presence and concentration of Roxicodone and other drugs in your system.
 You will also be screened for any other physical or mental conditions you have in addition to your addiction.
 Expect a comprehensive evaluation for your medical, social, and psychological situation.
 This information will direct the development of your treatment plan.

 - Stabilization: This is the active treatment phase.
 You will be assisted medically and psychosocially through your acute intoxication and withdrawal into a fully supported, medically stable, substance-free state.